volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `inline_rate_limiter` - (Optional) Specify rate values for the rule..
 See [Inline Rate Limiter ](#inline-rate-limiter) below for details.

 `ref_rate_limiter` - (Optional) Use external rate limiter..
 See [ref](#ref) below for details.

+### Service Selector

+discovery has to happen.
+This implicit label is added to service_selector.

+`expressions` - (Required) expressions contains the kubernetes style label expression for selections. (`String`).

 ### Simple Route